-The next stop in our two month road trip across Europe was Kinderdijk windmills in the Netherlands.
+The next stop in our two-month road trip across Europe was Kinderdijk windmills in the Netherlands.
 Flipping through a magazine several years earlier, these picturesque windmills caught my attention.
-As they are so unique, I really wanted to see them before leaving Europe.

 Table of Contents

 Quick History of Kinderdijk

 One third of The Netherlands is below sea-level.
 In order to make the land livable, the Dutch had to work together and get creative.
 The area of Kinderdijk is a working example on how this was accomplished over the centuries.